 Take a look.
-If you guys typed in starbucks.com, Google understands that the word starbucks.com is relevant to “coffee”, “frappuccino”, and other coffee-related terms.
+If you guys type in starbucks.com, Google understands that the word starbucks.com is relevant to “coffee,” “frappuccino,” and other coffee-related terms.

 [slide: Existing Ranking Equity]

 However, just as with any rule, there are exceptions.
 And the exceptions are simple.
 Don’t deny your clients a keyword if it’s good enough to be on the first page of results.
-Don’t tell your client no, you can’t have that keyword if they’re already on the first page.
+Don’t tell your client any; you can’t have that keyword if they’re already on the first page.

 Here’s an example.
-One of the clients that we work with wants to rank for “kitchen furniture dubai”.
-I know that most of the guys listening are not in the Middle East but this is an actual campaign that we’re working on.
+One of the clients we work with wants to rank for “kitchen furniture Dubai.”
+I know that most of the guys listening are not in the Middle East, but this is an actual campaign we’re working on.

 Keywords like this are easier to rank.
-All you have to do is take a look at what positions 1 to 7 are doing, what elements they have and you don’t, and leverage those elements.
+All you have to do is look at what positions 1 to 7 are doing, what elements they have and you don’t, and leverage those elements.
 So when a client has existing ranking equity against a keyword, this is one of those times when no is the wrong answer.

-If I plugged in “starbucks” against SEMrush and did an overview of what they’re ranking for, if you take a look they’re already ranking for these keywords—”birthday rewards”—so if they ever talk to you, don’t tell them you can’t rank for that keyword or we don’t want to run that keyword.
+If I plugged in “Starbucks” against SEMrush and did an overview of what they’re ranking for, if you take a look, they’re already ranking for these keywords—”birthday rewards”—so if they ever talk to you, don’t tell them you can’t rank for that keyword or we don’t want to run that keyword.

 [slide: Supportive Content]